dxjasmine/Rppsc/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Rppsc is to ...
+The goal of Rppsc is to plot the protein sequence composition.

 ## Installation

-You can install the released version of Rppsc from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of Rppsc using:

 ``` r
 install.packages("Rppsc")